zamfi/cca-computational-practices-2-spring-2020/project2.md

 1. Create a GitHub repository for your latest code.
 In codesandbox.io, click the GitHub icon on the left, give your repository a name, and save it.

 2. Visit the GitHub repository for your project.
-You should see a "clone or download" button, copy that link and save it somewhere on your computer so you can refer to it later!
+You should see a "clone or download" button, click on `https` and copy that link.
+Save it somewhere on your computer so you can refer to it later!

 #### Using Google Cloud Platform